automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-The discussion property of the agenda item is linked to a binding provided by ``AutomergeText/textBinding()``, the reference to the text instance looked up from the model using the agenda item's identifier.
+The `discussion` property of an agenda item is linked to a binding provided by `AutomergeText.textBinding()`, the reference to the text instance looked up from the model using the agenda item's identifier.

 ```swift
 TextEditor(text: bindingForAgendaItem())
 ```

 Each keystroke that updates the discussion is immediately written back to the Automerge document.
-By using the `Binding<String>` vended from `AutomergeText` the app directly reads and updates the view from changes to the Automerge document without having to necessarily rebuild the entire view.
+By using the `Binding<String>` vended from `AutomergeText`, the app directly reads and updates the view from changes to the Automerge document without having to rebuild the entire view.

 ```swift
 func bindingForAgendaItem() -> Binding<String> {